 For instance, the Romans as most people know, loved statues and sculpture in general.
 The only problem was, hardly anybody in Rome knew how to sculpt well, and those who did charged a fortune.
 The solution?
 Import Greek slaves to create Roman busts and statues.
 This obviously solved the problem of finding a qualified, available, and affordable workforce.

-We’re a much more compassionate and enlightened species now and thus free labour is thankfully off the table, but we’re still beholden to the bottom dollar when it comes to paying workers regardless of industry.
+We’re a much more compassionate and enlightened species now and thus free labour is thankfully off the table, but we’re still beholden to the bottom dollar when it comes to paying workers regardless of the manufacturing industry.
 If talent is scarce, salaries go up, and profit margins go down.
 The dance continues

 Whether it’s “mom and pop” or multinational, all manufacturing firms have the same challenges to face.
 It’s been true for time immemorial.